 3. Nudging SMEs in Pakistan to invest in renewable energy: the role of information provision.

-Abstract manufacturing enterprises in central Punjab to better understand the main structural, informational and behavioral barriers that prevent business owners from switching to greener energy sources.
+In this exploratory study, we intend to design and administer a survey across a sample of smallmedium manufacturing enterprises in central Punjab to better understand the main structural, informational and behavioral barriers that prevent business owners from switching to greener energy sources.
 In particular, we will elicit respondents' personal preferences, beliefs and attitudes around greener energy sources, as well as their intended behavior or expected likelihood of adopting greener energy.